Reading Time: 8 minutes

 - Hope for the Warriors Care Management Services: This organization provides support programs for service members, veterans, and military families.
 The resources focus on health and wellness, peer engagement, and connecting to other community support networks.

 - National Alliance on Mental Illness: This organization offers information, education, and support for veterans, service members, and their families.
-The site provides resources on mental health related illnesses and treatment.
+The site provides resources on mental health-related illnesses and treatment.

-- National Institute of Mental Health: This institute is the leading federal agency for research on mental health disorders.
+- National Institute of Mental Health: This government institute is the leading federal agency for research on mental health disorders.
 The site offers information on mental health topics and links to find treatment.

-- Red Cross: This organization offers services to veterans by connecting them with resources throughout the country and on military installations around the globe.
-Links on the site include referral services to help veterans find counseling and other social services providers.
+- Red Cross: This organization offers services to Veterans by connecting them with resources throughout the country and on military installations around the globe.
+Links on the site include referral services to help Veterans find counseling and other social services providers.

 Military Veterans Online Resources

-- Anger and Irritability Management: An online video course based on the work of Dr. Patrick Reilly, Ph.D., Clinical Psychologist.
+- Anger and Irritability Management: An online video course based on the work of Dr. Patrick Reilly, Ph.D., clinical psychologist.
 Provides skills and tools to manage anger.

 - Cigna Stress Management Toolkit: This site offers interactive tools to measure stress and learn how to cope with it.
 It offers links to podcasts on exercises that help relieve stress.

-- Community Provider Toolkit: This site is a go-to source for health care professionals who work with Veterans.
+- Community Provider Toolkit: This VA site is a go-to source for health care professionals who work with Veterans.
 It provides information and tools related to Veterans’ mental health.

-- Help For Our Heroes: This program offers treatment for veterans and first responders who are struggling with trauma, PTSD, addiction, depression, and co-occurring disorders.
-Treatment is designed specifically for this population, to help them cope with the problems associated with job stress and chemical dependency.
+- Help For Heroes: This program offers treatment for veterans and first responders who are struggling with trauma, PTSD, addiction, depression, and co-occurring disorders.
+Treatment is designed specifically for this population to help them cope with the problems associated with job stress and chemical dependency.
 The goal is to help veterans and first responders overcome the issues that lead to addiction.

 - Make the Connection: Watch videos, read stories, and listen to podcasts of Veterans and their loved ones sharing their experiences, struggles, and recovery.
 Search 800+ videos by service era, branch, gender, and combat experience to find relatable stories.

 - VA Mental Health Services for Veterans and Families: This handbook shares what mental health services are available through local and regional VA health care facilities.
-Offers information for Veterans, Veteran family members, and members of Veterans service organizations.
+Offers information for Veterans, Veterans’ family members, and members of Veterans service organizations.

 Military Veterans Treatment Directories

-- Give an Hour: This site connects Veterans with local mental health clinics for a free counseling session.
+Homecoming 4 Veterans: This site offers articles about treatment for Veterans suffering from PTSD.
+It links to a network of clinicians who offer free neurofeedback treatment options.
+These methods can help those recovering from substance abuse and others find peace from PTSD.- Give an Hour: This site connects Veterans with local mental health clinics for a free counseling session.
 Search the directory to find a health provider to help with substance abuse, PTSD, anxiety, depression, and other mental health concerns.

-- Veterans Alcohol and Drug Dependence Rehabilitation Program: This program offers medical, social, vocational, and rehabilitation services to alcohol and drug dependent Veterans.
+- Veterans Alcohol and Drug Dependence Rehabilitation Program: This program offers medical, social, vocational, and rehabilitation services to alcohol and drug-dependent Veterans.
 Treatment options include rehab, detox, and psychiatric care.

 - Warriors Heart: This center offers private treatment for veterans and active military who seek treatment for alcohol abuse, chemical dependency, and co-occurring psychological disorders associated with PTSD.
+This organization specializes in Texas and Virginia.

 - Zoc Doc: This site allows veterans to search for therapists and counselors in their area.
 Find treatment providers who take specific insurance carriers and plans.